Caramel Color: What is it?

 Class II caramel colors, or spirit caramels, are created by cooking a carbohydrate with the aid of food grade sulfites.
 The hues can range from very yellow to dark red-brown and most are stable above pH 3.0.
 Class II caramels have a negative colloidal charge.

 Like class I caramels, this class does not contain 4-MeI.
 They exhibit good stability in alcohol and are most commonly used in cognac, sherry, and brandy, giving them the name “spirit caramels”.
+Despite their excellent alcohol stability, these caramels are not frequently used because similar results can be obtained with class I’s.

 Class III Caramel Color, E150c